Reviewed Date: 07/30/2021

 Except when a municipal governing body by a vote of at least two thirds of its total membership elects not to incorporate by reference any specific change or amendment, the municipal governing body shall incorporate by reference all such subsequent changes and amendments thereof, properly identified as to date and source, as may be adopted by the agency or association that promulgated the code (such as the International Code Council for the I-Codes).
 This requirement may be satisfied by having the designated municipal code administrative official adopt administrative regulations that incorporate by reference such subsequent changes and amendments thereof, properly identified as to date and source, as may be adopted by the agency or association that promulgated the code.
 All such amendment must be filed with the clerk or recorder 15 days before becoming effective.
 T.C.A. § 6-54-502.

-A county that has adopted building codes under T.C.A. §§ 5-20-101 et seq., is authorized to enforce said codes in cities "which do not elect, now or hereafter, to adopt their own codes regulating the same subject areas."
+A county that has adopted building codes under T.C.A. §§ 5-20-101 et seq., is authorized to enforce said codes in incorporated cities and towns within the county "that do not elect, now or hereafter, to adopt their own codes regulating the same subject areas."
 T.C.A. § 5-20-106.